qbead/qbeadWebsite/content/book/quickstart.md

 ## Programming the SpinWheel

 Learning to code is just like learning a new language - it may not be easy at first, but once you learn the basics, you will be able to write code to communicate effectively with computers!
 To get the first set of examples of this new language, download [our collection of sample code](/software/SpinWearablesFirmware.zip) (this will download a zip file).
 Then you can use `Sketch→ Include Library→ Add .ZIP Library` and navigate to the zip file to add it.
 You can always download this file anew if in your experimentation you have lost the original -- and experimentation is encouraged.
 The new files can be found under `File→ Examples→ SpinWearables`.
 Open any file to see an example of the language used to communicate with the SpinWheel.
 You will learn more about this language in future lessons.
+Feel free to edit the examples without worry of overwriting them — the original example will always be there.

 <!--TODO: Needs new image, probably a drawing.-->
 ![Upload programs to your SpinWheel using the `Upload` button (highlighted in white).](/images/quickstart/upload_button_screenshot.png "Upload programs to your SpinWheel using the `Upload` button (highlighted in white).")